etgins/etgins/README.md

 ## Hi there! 👋

-👨‍🎓 I'm a final semester Electrical Engineering student at Technion - Israel Institute of Technology.
+👨‍🎓 I'm a final semester Electrical Engineering student at Technion - Israel Institute of Technology,
-🤖 I am specializing in Machine Learning, Signal Processing and Control Systems,
+🤖 Specializing in Machine Learning, Signal Processing and Power Systems and Renewable Energy,
-🌐 AND MOST IMPORTANTLY - I'm incredibly passionate about using engineering to improve lives and make a positive impact on the world.
+🌐 AND MOST IMPORTANTLY - I'm incredibly passionate about using engineering to improve lives and make a positive impact.

 🤝 Always looking for a chance to collaborate and contribute to new projects, so [reach out](https://www.linkedin.com/in/itamar-ginsberg/) anytime!